 Judges are needed every year for the New Haven Science Fair

 - The Science, Technology and Research Scholars (STARS) Program, administered by the Yale College Dean’s Office, is designed to support women, minority, economically underprivileged, and other historically underrepresented students in the sciences, engineering, and mathematics.

 - Each summer the Yale SURF Program brings about 15 qualified undergraduates to Yale for eight weeks to explore what a Ph.D. could offer them.

 - The Yale BioMed Amgen Scholars Program is a research-intensive summer training program in biomedical research for undergraduate students who plan to obtain a PhD or MD-PhD in the biomedical sciences.
 We particularly encourage students who are members of groups underrepresented in the sciences, who are the first in their families to college, who are from inner city or rural communities, or who have grown up with financial or other disadvantage to apply.

 - Post-baccalaureate Research Education Programs (PREP)

 - Are you a recent college graduate from a traditionally underrepresented background who is highly motivated to pursue a research career?
 See if the Yale BBS PREP or ESI PREP post-baccalaureate program is right for you.

 Graduate Students and Postdoctoral Fellows

-The Postdoctoral Fellowship for Academic Diversity , supported by the Kavli Institute for Neuroscience at the Yale School of Medicine, seeks to support exceptional scholars who bring a diversity of perspectives, identities, and backgrounds to academic research, including those from groups that are historically underrepresented in the sciences.
-This Fellowship supports up to two years of postdoctoral research in the neurosciences at Yale University, including salary, benefits, and a research allowance.
+- The Kavli Postdoctoral Award for Academic Diversity supported by the Kavli Institute for Neuroscience at the Yale School of Medicine, seeks to support exceptional scholars who bring a diversity of perspectives, identities, and backgrounds to academic research, including those from groups that are historically underrepresented in the sciences.
+This Award supports up to two years of mentored research in the neurosciences at Yale University, including salary, benefits, and a research allowance.